top of page

 • Appeared in 4,494 plate appearances in the minor leagues

 Although Maggi struck out in his first at-bat as a pinch hitter, he got his first start at first base the next day.
-Despite, not getting a hit in his start, Maggi’s story should be a reminder that no matter how long it takes to keep working hard and never give up on your dreams, you can achieve anything you set your mind to.
+Despite not getting a hit in his start, Maggi’s story should remind you that you can achieve anything you want no matter how long it takes to keep working hard and never give up on your dreams.

 Young tennis phenom Coco Gauff recently admitted to suffering from imposter syndrome